-In relation to the importation or export of materials and products, the EIS should identify any aspects of the project that will increase the shipment of materials through any port.
-Details should be provided of the ports that would be used, the berths at those ports, likely size and number of vessels, and the associated infrastructure that moves and stores materials between the ships and the rail and/or road networks.
+In relation to the importation or export of materials and products, the EIS should identify any port that would be used by the project.
+Details should be provided of those ports, including: the berths to be used; the size and types of vessels that the berths can accommodate; the typical turnaround time for vessels; and the associated infrastructure that moves and stores materials between the ships and the rail and/or road networks.